AWS EKS Best Practices Guide

 Select the Correct AWS Account

 • Principle of Least Privilege: Ensure the AWS credentials you use have only the permissions necessary to create and manage EKS clusters and associated resources (VPC, subnets, security groups, IAM roles, etc.).
 AWS recommends using IAM Access Analyzer to identify resources shared with external entities and refine permissions.
-Reference: AWS EKS IAM Security
+Reference: AWS EKS IAM Securityarrow-up-right

 • Billing Awareness: Double-check you are using the intended AWS account so that resources (and subsequent costs) are billed to the correct account (especially in multi-account setups).
 AWS recommends using AWS Organizations for centralized billing and cost management.
-Reference: EKS Billing
+Reference: EKS Billingarrow-up-right

 • AWS Organization / Multi-Account Strategy: If your organization has a multi-account strategy (e.g., separate Dev, Staging, Prod accounts), make sure you are deploying to the right environment to keep resources isolated and manageable.
 AWS recommends using AWS Control Tower for setting up multi-account environments with guardrails.
-Reference: Multi-Regional EKS with Centralized Control
+Reference: Multi-Regional EKS with Centralized Controlarrow-up-right

 Basic Cluster Info